EFFECT OF TRANSCRANIAL DIRECT CURRENT STIMULATION ON SLEEP DISORDERS IN PATIENTS WITH MULTIPLE SCLEROSIS

 Authors

-1 Department of physical therapy for Neurology and Neurosurgery, Faculty of physical therapy, Cairo University, Egypt
+1 Department of Physical Therapy for Neurology and Neurosurgery, Faculty of Physical Therapy, Cairo University, Egypt

 2 Department of physical therapy, Tanta Neurology and Psychiatry center, El-Gharbia, Egypt

-3 Faculty of Medicine, Tanta University, Egypt
+3 Department for Neuropsychiatry, Faculty of Medicine, Tanta University, Egypt

 Abstract